 Savage Land, directed by Campbell Dalglish (Yale School of Drama 1986) and Dr. Harietta Mann, is an immediate and important documentary feature spotlighting 150 years of genocidal trauma in America.
 When Custer County Police shot 18-year-old Cheyenne Arapaho Mah-hi-vist Red Bird Goodblanket in his family’s kitchen, descendants of the Sand Creek and Washita Massacres took us back 150 years to reveal how historical trauma and the horrors of the past are still present in America today.

-Closing Feature: No Ordinary Campaign is a powerful and timely feature documentary directed by Chris Burke (Yale College 2003) about Brian Wallach, diagnosed with ALS (amyotrophic lateral sclerosis) at 37, and his wife Sandra’s journey to change federal legislation to remake the fight against a disease that has been too long marginalized by the healthcare system.
+Closing Feature: No Ordinary Campaign is a powerful and timely feature documentary directed by Chris Burke (Yale College 2003) about Brian Wallach (Yale College 2003), diagnosed with ALS (amyotrophic lateral sclerosis) at 37, and his wife Sandra’s journey to change federal legislation to remake the fight against a disease that has been too long marginalized by the healthcare system.

 Yale in Hollywood Fest Awards at 3 pm PT / 6 pm ET

-Join us and livestream the closing night feature Q&A with the filmmakers of No Ordinary Campaign along with the awards ceremony featuring jurors Robinne Lee Jeff Locker and Sophia Schloss.
+Watch the closing night feature Q&A with Chris Burke of No Ordinary Campaign along with the awards ceremony featuring jurors Robinne Lee Jeff Locker and Sophia Schloss.
 The event will be hosted by Melissa Johnson and Hannah Ruth Earl.